HDProduction010/SquadJS-Alt-Checker-Revamped/README.md

 # AltChecker Plugin

-This AltChecker developed by JetDave is a Discord and game server integration plugin designed to check for alternate accounts, detect cheater bans, and manage player interactions efficiently.
-This plugin was refactored to use BattleMetrics and the Community Ban List to provide better alt-checking.
+The AltChecker plugin, originally developed by JetDave, has been revamped into a  Discord and game server integration tool.
+This refactored version was created to detect alternate accounts, identify cheater bans, and efficiently managing player interactions.
+By integrating BattleMetrics and the Community Ban List, the updated plugin offers better alt-checking capabilities, ensuring a more secure and well-regulated environment.

 ## Features